Domestic Adoption Qualifications Guidelines

 J. Marriage: A husband and wife should be married at least three years prior to filing an application.

 L. Correspondence: Lifeline requires that correspondence be sent to the birth family from the adoptive family through the agency.
 There is also a requirement that the adoptive family meet the birth family (a meeting hosted by Lifeline) if the birth family so desires.
-More information regarding the details of this is outlined as part of the desired child form in the application packet.

 Basic Doctrinal Statement: